To see the other types of publications on this topic, follow the link: Kannada Art.

 31

 Brown, Charles Philip.
 Cyclic tables of Hindu and Mahomedan chronology, regarding the history of the Telugu and Kannadi countries to which are added the genealogies of particular Hindu families, with essays on various matters of enquiry.
-New Delhi: Asian Educational Services, 1994.
+Asian Educational Services, 1994.

 Find full text